 Do tests for secondary causes and renal biopsy selectively, based on clinical findings.

 Assume minimal change disease if a child with idiopathic nephrotic syndrome improves after treatment with corticosteroids.

-Treat the causative disorder and with angiotensin inhibition, Na restriction, and often diuretics and/or statins.
+Treat the causative disorder with angiotensin inhibition, sodium restriction, and often diuretics and/or statins.